casper-ecosystem/cep-85/docs/using-casper-client.md

 ## Burning a Token

 The following command will invoke the `burn` entrypoint on your instance of CEP-85, directing it to burn the given amount of tokens at the owner address.
-The account sending this deploy must be on the `burner_list`.
+The account sending this deploy must be on the `burner_list` or `admin_list`.

 ```json